piyushpatel2005/learn-sails.js/README.md

 Sails-linter automatically adds css files from `assets/styles` into html files.
 This happens automatically.
 It loads them inside <!--STYLES --> comment.
 It does similar automatic linking for JS files.
 These files are imported based on their name.

+### Generating blueprint apis

 You can generate different api end points using
 `sails generate api video`

+Sails uses localStorageDb to store the blueprint api data.
+These are stored in memory in `.tmp` folder.

 This process creates `controllers/VideoController.js` and `models/Video.js` model in `api` directory.
 These are empty at the moment.
 This also exposes various default routes for CRUD operations.